-Phone No: 053 9117466(+00 353 53 9117466) Fax No: 053 9117603 (+00 353 53 9117603)
+Phone No: 053 9117466(+00 353 53 9117466) Fax No: 053 9144639 (+00 353 53 9144639) Email: aidan.brennan@environ.ie

-Email: aidan.brennan@environ.ie

-2.0 STATUS/IMPACTS

-Overall status The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
-No. 268 of 2006) indicated faecal contamination within / in the vicinity of this shellfish area.
-The most up to date results of monitoring (2012) indicate that this area is in compliance with the Guide Value of 300 faecal coliforms / 100ml.
-However due to the previous indication it is prudent to continue with the actions outlined in this Pollution Reduction Programme.
+2.0 STATUS/IMPACTS Overall status The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality Shellfish Waters Regulations (S.I.
+No. 268 of 200 indicated faecal contamination within / in the vicinity this shellfish area.
+The most up to date results of monitoring (2012) indicate that this area is not in compliance with the Guide Value of 300 faecal coliforms / 100ml.
 The results of Shellfish Water monitoring do not indicate any water quality issues within / in the vicinity of this shellfish area.
+However due to the previous water quality issues with dissolved oxygen, biochemical oxygen demand, dissolved inorganic nitrogen and chromium within / in the vicinity of this shellfish area, it is considered prudent to continue with the actions outlined in this Pollution Reduction Programme.
 Monitoring of shellfish flesh for food hygiene purposes (2012) indicates faecal contamination in this shellfish area.
-The bivalve mollusc production areas in Baltimore Harbour/Sherkin are classified as 'Class A' and 'Class B' for the purposes of EC Regulation 854/2004.
-However, the available shellfish monitoring at this site is in compliance with the shellfish guideline value for faecal coliforms as indicated above Chapter 3 of the Characterisation Report refers.
-Other issues None 2.0 DDESCUDES/DIS/S 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban wastewater systems, on-site waste water treatment systems and agriculture.
-Chapter 5 (summary at 5.3) of the Characterisation Report refers.
-Urban wastewater systems Baltimore Sherkin See Annex 1 On-site waste water treatment systems There are 4,993 on-site waste water treatment systems in this catchment and their density is higher than the national average.
+The bivalve mollusc production areas at Kinsale are classified as 'Class B' for the purposes of EC Regulation 854/2004.
+Chapter 3 of the Characterisation Report refers.
+Other issues None 3.0 PRESSURES/RISKS 3.1 Key Pressures Analysis of the Characterisation Report for this designated shellfish water suggests that the key pressures are urban wastewater systems, on-site waste water treatment systems and agriculture Chapter 5 (summary at 5.3) of the Characterisation Report refers.
+Urban wastewater systems Kinsale See Annex 1 On-site waste water treatment systems See Annex 1 There are 6,443 on-site waste water treatment systems in this catchment and their density is higher than the national average.
 The characterisation report indicates that a substantially smaller number are located within the coastal region of the catchment, which may have a direct impact on the shellfish area.
 The hydrological condition of the majority of the catchment is unsuitable posing a risk to surface and groundwaters.
-The risk to surface waters and groundaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
-In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, &amp; draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources: data from the relevant Characterisation Report, EPA, Envision
+The risk to surface waters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
+In response to measures identified in the Pollution Reduction Programme to address OSWWTS pressures in the vicinity of the designated shellfish area Cork County Council have prepared a map outlining the catchment area in the vicinity of the designated shellfish area, (lands in close proximity to, &amp; draining to, the designated shellfish area). carried out a desktop study of lands in the immediate vicinity of the designated shellfish area assessing the following information sources : data from the relevant Characterisation Report, EPA, Envision